 - This is the taxable portion of payment made by a pension or an annuity.
 This also includes distributions from Traditional 401(k), 403(b) and governmental 457(b) plans.
 Generally speaking, if you did not pay for an annuity or pension yourself, or if all contributions were made with pre-tax money, then all distributions will be fully taxable.
 If you purchased an annuity with after-tax money (for example from your personal savings NOT a retirement account), distributions from the annuity will have the taxable portion reduced by the amount paid for the annuity.
 This reduction in taxability is spread out over the remaining projected lifetime of the annuity owner.
 See 1040 instructions.

 - Intangible drilling costs (IDC) for investor general partners (this is an income reduction)

 - Oil and gas investment, when done as a general partner, can have intangible drilling costs that are considered an immediate loss of capital.
 This type of income reduction is both complex in its form and requirements.
 Please consult the IRS Oil and Gas Handbook for more information.

-- Income from rentals, royalties, non-qualified annuities, S Corporations and Schedule E (not already included and subject to NIIT)
+- Income from rentals, royalties, S Corporations and Schedule E (not already included and subject to NIIT)

 - Income from rentals, royalties, S Corporations and Schedule E (not already included and not subject to NIIT)